|Peripatus Home Page Paleontology >> Cambrian Period||Updated: 06-Sep-2020|

-Keywords: Cambrian, Cambrian biota, fossil record, evolution, Metazoan radiation
+Keywords: stratigraphy, Cambrian Period, Cambrian biota, fossil record, evolution, metazoan radiation, extinction, Burgess Shale, Chengjiang

 “Adam Sedgwick named the Cambrian in 1835.
 He derived the name from ‘Cambria,’ the Roman name for Wales, site of the type area, in which shales and sandstones make up a section about two miles [~3 km] thick.
 Though these rocks are strongly folded and faulted, some are fossiliferous” (Stirton 1967, p.
 68).

-In 1831 Sedgwick and a collaborator, Sir Roderick Impey Murchison, commenced work on the stratigraphy of northern Wales.
+In the 1830s, Sedgwick and Sir Roderick Impey Murchison, commenced work on the stratigraphy of northern Wales.
 Sedgwick began at the bottom of the section and Murchison at the top.
-Sedgwick named his sequence of rocks the Cambrian and Murchison applied the name Silurian to the generally more fossiliferous upper formations.
+Sedgwick named his sequence of rocks the Cambrian and Murchison applied the name Silurian to the generally more fossiliferous upper formations (Sedgwick & Murchison 1835).
 Eventually their sections overlapped, each claiming some of the same rocks for their systems, in what became a widespread and lengthy controversy until, forty four years later, Charles Lapworth introduced the name Ordovician for the disputed sequence.

 The type locality is in western Wales and is defined mainly by lithology.